timo-y/syp-kostenfortschreibung/README.md

 Accounting application developed for Scharmer-Yu + Partner.

 ## Dependencies
-- pyqt5
+- pyqt5 (gui)
-- openpyxl (with pillow if pictures should be on the pdfs)
+- openpyxl (use xlsx-templates for documentation)
-- uuid
+- uuid (for internal structure: pointers)
+- appdirs (for app data directory)

 optional:
 - ujson / simplejson (for more performance for loading/saving data)
+- pillow (image support in the xlsx-templates)